Salman Shah (actor): Death

 On 6 September 1996, Shah was found hanging from the ceiling of his bedroom at Eskaton, Dhaka.
 Police had filed a case of suicide, but the family objected to it and lodged a murder case.
 Business tycoon Aziz Mohammad Bhai was alleged to be involved in the murder.
-One Rezvi Ahmed was arrested from the house of Shah's mother, who reportedly named Bhai and Shah's wife Samira for ordering the hit.
+Rezvi Ahmed was arrested from the house of Shah's mother, who reportedly named Aziz Mohammad Bhai and Shah's wife Samira Haque for ordering the hit.
 Rezvi later disavowed his confession.
 On 24 February 2020, the Police Bureau of Investigation completed its investigation and reported that Salman Shah had killed himself due to a family dispute over his affair with one of the most popular silver screen actresses at the time, actress Shabnur.
-However, On 20 October 2025, a Dhaka court ordered a murder case over actor Salman Shah’s death after 29 years.
+However, On 20 October 2025, a Dhaka court ordered a murder case over actor Salman Shah's death after 29 years.
+Kanak Chapa has said on a YouTube video that Salman Shah appeared to be mentally disturbed before he passed away.

 A Dhaka court ordered the case to be registered and investigated as murder, nullifying the 2021 final report from the Police Bureau of Investigation (PBI) which had concluded the death was a suicide.

 The 6th Additional Metropolitan Sessions Judge, Md.
 Jannatul Ferdous Ibn Haque, passed the order after accepting a revision petition filed by Salman Shah's mother, Neela Chowdhury.
 The court directed the officer-in-charge (OC) of Ramna Model Police Station to treat the original complaint as a murder case.

 Following the court's directive, Salman Shah's maternal uncle, Mohammad Alamgir Kumkum, filed a formal murder case at Ramna police station late on October 20.
 The new case names 11 individuals as accused, including Salman Shah's wife Samira Haque, businessman Aziz Mohammad Bhai, and actor Ashraful Haque (Don).
 The case has now been assigned to Ramna Model Police Station for investigation.

+On August 9, 2026, actor Mohammad Ashraful Haque, widely known by his stage name Don, was arrested by immigration police at Hazrat Shahjalal International Airport in Dhaka while attempting to travel to Saudi Arabia to perform Umrah.
+He was named as an accused in the murder case of Salman Shah.
+Following his arrest, he was handed over to the Criminal Investigation Department (CID) and subsequently produced before a Dhaka court, which ordered him to be sent to jail.

 Shah is buried in Shah Jalal Dargah Cemetery in Sylhet.